-- The portion of Kalaloch Creek downstream from Highway 101 bridge and the area used for domestic water supply (as posted). - Elwha River and its tributaries in Olympic National Park. - Sol Duc River from 100 yards upstream to 250 yards downstream (or as posted) at the Salmon Cascades.
+- The portion of Kalaloch Creek downstream from Highway 101 bridge and the area used for domestic water supply (as posted). - Sol Duc River from 100 yards upstream to 250 yards downstream (or as posted) at the Salmon Cascades. - Elwha River current fishing regulations at nps.gov/olym/planyourvisit/fishing. htm

-Bait
+7 Bait

-Bait is defined as any artificial or natural substance that attracts fish by scent and/or flavor.
+Bait is defined as any artificial or natural substance that attracts fish by scent and/ or flavor.
 Most freshwater areas of Olympic National Park are managed as "Selective" or "Quality" fishing areas where bait is prohibited.
 Areas open to bait fishing are listed on pages 8-13.